 When the Second World War interrupted domestic football, the country's pitches and stadiums deteriorated.
 However, a post-war rebuilding drive enabled the championship to resume in 1946.
 Under the communist regime, the MLSZ operated as a department of the sport office.

-The national side, however, have failed to qualify for a major tournament since the 1986 World Cup, despite bringing in high-profile foreign coaches such as Lothar Matthäus and Erwin Koeman.
+However, the national team have failed to qualify for a major tournament since the 1986 World Cup, despite bringing in high-profile foreign coaches such as Lothar Matthäus and Erwin Koeman.

 Such progress befits an association which, on 2 May 2009, opened a world-class national team training centre, complete with hotel facilities, in the village of Telki, near Budapest.
 The technical and training base was a joint initiative between the MLSZ, UEFA and FIFA, with assistance from UEFA's HatTrick and FIFA's Goal programmes.
 The infrastructure has also benefited from the construction of more than 75 synthetic grass pitches.
-It was against this progressive backdrop that Hungary hosted the 2010 UEFA Futsal Championship in Debrecen and Budapest – the MLSZ's first staging of a UEFA final tournament.
+By 2017, a remarkable 1,002 football pitches had been built in the country since 2010; the number of players (amateur and professional) had grown to 255,525, while 31 stadiums had been built or modernised all over Hungary.